Biden says ‘working’ on Ukraine use of US long-range weapons inside Russia

 His comments followed a US assessment that Iran has been supplying missiles to Russia.

+On Wednesday, the Kremlin said it would respond “appropriately” if the US lifts its restrictions.

-The remarks drew swift condemnation in Moscow, with Vyacheslav Volodin, the head of State Duma, the lower house of the country’s parliament, saying such a move would make the US and its allies a party to the war and prompt Russia to deploy more powerful weapons.
+Vyacheslav Volodin, the head of State Duma, the lower house of the country’s parliament, said such a move would make the US and its allies a party to the war and prompt Russia to deploy more powerful weapons.

 Allowing Ukraine to use US-made missiles capable of striking deep within Russia would be a major policy shift for Washington.
 Despite sending more than $56bn in military support to Kyiv, the US has so far been wary of escalating tensions with long-range missiles.